 Tuck 'n' Roll pleats were scribed in first with an X-Acto knife, then a dental tool and a jewelers saw and finally the lines

 The dash was a bit of a problem, as the the dash on the S.W.C Mustang was flat but curved down at the A-Pillars.

-A Dash from an AMT Mustang F/C was re-shaped to better fit the cowl and extensions put on the sides to keep the new .010" sheet Dash Top straight. (to be added later).
+A Dash from an AMT Mustang F/C was re-shaped to better fit the cowl and extensions were put on the sides to keep the new .010" sheet Dash Top straight.

 Too many photos to take of all the progress here, so I'll just explain what all went into making this interior tub.

 1. The dash was fitted with a sheet of .010 to keep flat on top and curve down towards the A-Pillars,